6th Vermont Infantry Regiment: Service

 Like most of VI Corps, the regiment and its brigade were held in reserve during the Battle of Gettysburg, holding a flank guard position behind Big Round Top, losing only one man wounded.
 After the Gettysburg campaign, the 6th saw elements of their brigade were sent to help quell the draft riots in New York City while they remained in Virginia, fighting at Funkstown later in the summer.
 Like its brigade mates, the 6th proved itself as a steady and reliable unit.

 After fighting in the Bristoe and Mine Run campaigns in the fall, the 6th regrouped.
 It went into winter camp at Brandy Station, until the opening of Overland Campaign in the spring of 1864.
-Its depleted brigade received reinforcements in May 1864 when the 11th Vermont Infantry was assigned to the organization.NoteTag|The regiment would actually join them between the Wilderness and Spotsylvania.
+Its depleted brigade received reinforcements in May 1864 when the 11th Vermont Infantry was assigned to the organization.
+(Note: The regiment would actually join them between the Wilderness and Spotsylvania.
 That same month, the Army of the Potomac, under the overall supervision of Lt.
 Gen. Ulysses S. Grant, began its spring offensive (the Overland Campaign) towards Richmond.
-The Vermont Brigade mustered approximately 2,850 soldiers at the start of the campaign.
+The Vermont Brigade mustered approximately 2,850 soldiers at the start of the campaign.)

 In this campaign the 6th Vermont played important roles and suffered great casualties.
 They were heavily engaged in the Wilderness where the fighting was arduous.
 On the morning of Thursday, May 5, 1864, the U.S. army attacked Lee's army at the Battle of the Wilderness.
 While the initial Union attack was successful, rough terrain and stubborn resistance ground down the attack.
 By midday, A.P.
 Hill's Corps had come up and was attacking the weak Union center along the Orange Plank Road.
 Maj.
 Gen. George W. Getty's brigades were ordered by Maj.
 Gen. Winfield S. Hancock to hold the road and counterattack.
 As part of the Vermont Brigade, the 6th took the southern flank and charged the advancing Confederates.
 Ordered to retreat, the 6th and its brigade were given time to fall back to new breastworks by an opportune bayonet charge by the 5th Vermont.
 The Confederates continued to attack until the Union line was stabilized.
 Losses in its the brigade totaled 1,269 killed, wounded, and missing in less than 12 hours of fighting.